 Step 2.
 Set the printing properties, such as page size, orientation, pages to print, etc.

 That's it!
 So, a three-step process lets you quickly print a PDF no matter which Windows version you are using.
+As a bonus, we offer an exclusive discount for UPDF and you can upgrade now before it expires.

 Part 3.
 How to Print to PDF in Microsoft (Win 10 & 11 Only)